 Leave-In Conditioner/Hair Detangler: Magic moisturizing hair juice.
 It’s a must!

-- 1 TB aloe vera gel (where to buy)- I believe you can also use pure aloe juice.
+- 1 TB aloe vera gel I believe you can also use pure aloe juice.

-- ½-1 TB glycerin (where to buy)-this amount depends on your hair.
-I recommend starting with ½ TB and working your way up to a higher amount.
-Almost 1 TB is perfect for Londyn, some people may need more or less.
+- 1/2-1 TB vegetable glycerin this amount depends on your hair.
+I recommend starting with 1/2 TB and working your way up to a higher amount.
+Almost 1 TB is perfect for Londyn.
+Some people may need more or less.

-- 10 drops essential oil: lavender, orange, or rosemary* are my favorite.
+- 10 drops lavender essential oil or orange or rosemary

 *Rosemary essential oil isn’t recommended for children under 10 years-old.